ayush8605/covid19_agent/README.md

 h) Folder Structure:
                     -- The folder name "dr" contains the desktop application -- The folder named "DialogFlow fulfillment" contains the javascript source code for the fulfilment webhook deployed on firebase
-                    -- The file name Demo Video is a 3:20 min video demonstrating the cpabilities of the application -- The Zip file named "DrStats_Covid" contains the dialogflow conversation agent.
+                    -- The Zip file named "DrStats_Covid" contains the dialogflow conversation agent.
 It can be used to restore the agent on any other account.